Hercules (Marvel Comics): 2000s

-Hercules plays a pivotal role in the "Secret Invasion" storyline, forming a team called the God Squad (consisting of Ajak; Amatsu-Mikaboshi; Demogorge and Snowbird) to neutralize the Skrull gods directing the invasion of Earth.
+Hercules plays a pivotal role in the "Secret Invasion" storyline, forming a team called the God Squad (consisting of Ajak, Amatsu-Mikaboshi, Demogorge, and Snowbird) to neutralize the Skrull gods directing the invasion of Earth.
 Hercules is made leader of the team, as the representative of the Western Gods.
 When Nightmare asks for the team's fears as they try to get his help to get to the Skrull gods, he sees Hercules's fear from losing his armor bearer Hylas.
 Hercules and Snowbird form a romantic attachment, and together slay Kly'bn, the leader of the Skrull pantheon by impaling him with the dead Atum's spine (with Amatsu-Mikaboshi assuming this role and ending the intervention by Skrull divinity).
 This event is immediately followed by the storyline "Love and War", in which Hercules and allies Cho; Namora and the goddess Athena attempt to thwart Amazon leader Artume, who reshapes so that the world is dominated by the Amazon females.
 Hera and Pluto take advantage of the chaos and an absent Zeus to attempt to kill Hercules and Athena.
-Hercules aids Cho's lover - Delphyne - slay Artume and take her place as queen, and with Athena is able to reset reality.
+Hercules helps Cho's lover - Delphyne - slay Artume and take her place as queen, and with Athena is able to reset reality.

 Although successful, Athena dispatches Hercules and Cho to Hades to find Zeus as he is needed to counter Hera.
-The pair are waylaid in Hades by the Dark Elf Malekith the Accursed - disguised as the Asgardian god Balder the Brave - who requests the characters embark on a mission into Svartalfheim, the home of the Dark Elves.
+The pair are waylaid in Hades by the Dark Elf Malekith the Accursed - disguised as the Asgardian god Balder - who requests the characters embark on a mission into Svartalfheim, the home of the Dark Elves.
 Despite Pluto using the spirit of Hercules's adoptive father, they are able to retrieve Zeus.
 During a humorous series of events, Hercules is forced to disguise himself as Thor and eventually marry Alflyse, the Queen of the Dark Elves.

-During the "Dark Reign" storyline Cho finds out that the activities of the Elder God Chthon are causing a "chaos cascade".
+During the "Dark Reign" storyline, Cho discovers that the activities of the Elder God Chthon are causing a "chaos cascade".
 To meet this threat Cho and Hercules form a new team of Mighty Avengers along with U.S. Agent, Vision, Hank Pym, Stature, Quicksilver and Jocasta.
-The team goes on to break into the Baxter Building, battle the Unspoken in China, visit the Inhumans to return their stolen Xerogen crystals, fight a cosmic cube empowered Absorbing Man, and capture Loki for information about the Scarlet Witch.
+The team goes on to break into the Baxter Building, battle the Unspoken in China, visit the Inhumans to return their stolen Xerogen crystals, fight a Cosmic Cube-empowered Absorbing Man, and capture Loki for information about the Scarlet Witch.
 When Pym requests that Loki join the team, Hercules and the others lose faith in him as a leader and quit.